etpalmer63/WhatsUpDoc/DocsLikeCode.rst

 **Use Developer Tools and Workflows**

 Automate builds, run simple tests to ensure quality.
-Continuous buiding with tests can ensure docs are published correctly so that contributors can focus on content.
+Continuous building with tests can ensure docs are published correctly so that contributors can focus on content.

 Speed matters and docs must keep up.

 --------------